Bachelor of Early Learning and Community Development (Honours)

 • Enjoy working with children and their families.

-• Have an appreciation of the importance of research.
+• Have an appreciation for the importance of research.

 Early childhood education is a physically demanding profession.
 Individuals entering this profession must be able to lift children, materials and equipment (up to 70 pounds).
 As well, individuals must be able to move quickly/run between areas in the room and outside in order to ensure children`s safety.
 In addition, educators must constantly observe children to ensure safety and to assess children`s abilities, skills and interest in order to develop meaningful curricula.
-Entering the program without these abilities may result in unsuccessful field placements and students who fail to successfully complete field placements are not eligible to graduate from the program.
+Entering the program without these abilities may result in unsuccessful practicum/placement and students who fail to successfully complete these are not eligible to graduate from the program.

 Courses